A lot or a little?

 Is it any good?

-Readers will be amazed at how effectively this seemingly random collection or receipts, notes, lists, etc., creates a complete narrative with a strong, intriguing storyline, well-developed characters, and emotional depth.
+This seemingly random collection of receipts, notes, and lists effectively creates a complete narrative with a strong, intriguing storyline, well-developed characters, and emotional depth.
 Formatted like a scrapbook with cartoon strips, poetry, and classroom notes strategically placed to move the story along, this book is touching, and fun to read.
 Middle school kids will related to the issues in Ginny's life, and will enjoy reading back and forward through all the "stuff" that made up her year.
 Because this book is so visually engaging, it's a great choice for reluctant readers.

 Families can talk about how this book compares to the author's other books, which include the Babymouse series, and also books like Turtle in Paradise.
 Have you read her other work?
 What do you like best?

 Discuss the value of keeping scrapbooks, and just how the "stuff" you collect can tell the story of your life.
 Which things told you the most about Ginny's world?
 Elizabeth Berkley also used a scrapbook format for her advice book Ask Elizabeth; what does this format do for readers?
 What would you include in your own scrapbook?

 For kids who love coming-of-age stuff